-In his second epistle, the Apostle John wrote a sweet letter to one of his oldest friends, and it’s someone who might surprise you.
-In it, he had some fascinating advice to give her about love and obedience, and it might even connect some dots in Scripture for a story you may know.
+The Second Epistle of John is a short letter, full of interesting possibilities.
+He wrote it to one of his oldest surviving friends, and it’s someone who may surprise you.
+In his letter, he offered some fascinating advice about love and obedience, and it might even connect some dots in Scripture for a story you may know.

 “It has given me great joy to find some of your children walking in the truth, just as the Father commanded us.
 And now, dear lady, I am not writing you a new command but one we have had from the beginning.
 I ask that we love one another.
 And this is love: that we walk in obedience to his commands.
 As you have heard from the beginning, his command is that you walk in love.”
 (2 John 1:4-6)

 A Surprising Connection?